Cursor vs GitHub Copilot - they solve different problems

 This comes at double the cost.
 Teams plan is $40 per user per month.
 That’s before you consider the real cost: everyone switches to a new IDE.

 The catch?
-No SOC2 compliance, no audit trails, no enterprise controls that regulated industries need.
+While Cursor now offers Enterprise plans with audit logs and SCIM provisioning, it still lags behind Copilot’s deep integration with Microsoft’s security stack.
 A comparison by Qodo points out Cursor is riskier for teams with compliance requirements.

-And some developers hate being locked into a specific IDE, no matter how good it is.
+And some developers hate being locked into a specific IDE, no matter how good.

 The productivity data is all over the place, which tells you something important about the cursor vs github copilot question.